Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	   }
 	}

-You should set `name` to be the name of your project's repo.  `dependencies` is a list of the front-end modules you would like to use in your project.
-If the module is in the [Origami registry](http://registry.origami.ft.com) or the [bower registry](http://bower.io/search/), you can simply specify the version number you want (using [semver](http://semver.org) rules), otherwise you must provide the full path to the component's repository followed by a hash and the version you want.
+`dependencies` is a list of the front-end modules you would like to use in your project.
+If the module is in the [Origami registry](http://registry.origami.ft.com) or the [bower registry](http://bower.io/search/), you can simply specify the version number you want (using [semver](http://semver.org) rules), otherwise you must provide the full URL of the component's repository followed by a hash and the version you want.

 This time we're listing these as *dependencies*, not *devDependencies*, because they are actually required by your project in production.